segunolalive/api/docs/README.md

 }
 ```

-### Refresh Authentication Token
+### Refresh JWT Authentication Token

-Gets a new fresh token using a valid auth token
+Gets a new fresh token using a valid JWT authentication token

 ```http
 POST /[env]/auth/refresh